-As strange as the name sounds, sad doll disease is an affliction that can affect certain types of hard plastic dolls, predominantly from the middle of the 20th century.
+Sad doll disease is an affliction that can affect certain types of hard plastic dolls.
+Predominantly from the middle of the 20th century.

 In the 1990s, museum curators began to notice that certain dolls in their collections were changing in some quite spooky ways.
-Their limbs were shrivelling and yellowing, small red circles were appearing on them, usually about the size of a ten pence coin, and strangest of all, they were crying tears of reddish brown liquid.
+Their limbs were shrivelling and yellowing, small red circles were appearing on them.
+Usually about the size of a ten pence coin.
+Strangest of all, they were crying tears of reddish brown liquid.

 Once one doll became afflicted, other dolls in the cabinet would be sure to follow, earning the name: Sad Doll Disease.